jimhigson/oboe.js/README.md

 oboe.doPatch(  {url:String, headers:{...}, body:Object|String} )
 ```

-If a body is given as an object it will be serialised using JSON.stringify
+If the body is given as an object it will be serialised using JSON.stringify
 before being sent.
 Method, body and headers are all optional.

 The above are supported under Browsers or Node.js.
 Under Node you can also